-TRiO Upward Bound (UB) is a federally funded college access program that serves high school students from low-income backgrounds and who may be the first-generation in their families to complete a 4-year degree.
+TRIO Upward Bound (UB) is a federally funded college access program that serves high school students from low-income backgrounds and who may be the first-generation in their families to complete a bachelor's degree.
 University of Alaska Anchorage (UAA) was recently awarded two new UB grants serving students in grades 9-12 at West and Bartlett High Schools in the Anchorage School District.

-Thank you for your interest in our services!
+Thank you for your interest in TRIO Upward Bound!

 UB will be seeking applicants at each target school.
 Please contact someone from our program to receive a copy of the application.

 Each TRIO Upward Bound project is a fully funded TRIO Program of the U.S. Department of Education in the amount of $257,500.00 annually.
 Sec 402F Higher Education Act of 1965 SEC.402F.20 U.S.C.
 1070a-13.